benjamin-o-ansah/airbnb-clone-project/README.md

 ## Summary
 The chosen technology stack enables the project to deliver a scalable, secure, and high-performance platform.
 Each technology integrates seamlessly with the others, supporting efficient development workflows, maintainable codebases, and reliable deployment processes.

+## Summary
+This database schema ensures that all major interactions—such as property manag>